4 Chapter 4: Measures of Central Tendency

 These distributions demonstrate that finding the center of a distribution may be more challenging than first thought.

 Let’s consider another example.
 Imagine this situation: You are in a class with just four other students, and the five of you took a 5-point pop quiz.
 Today your instructor is walking around the room, handing back the quizzes.
-She stops at your desk and hands you your paper.
+They stop at your desk and hand you your paper.

 In Dataset A, everyone’s score is 3.
 This puts your score at the exact center of the distribution.
 You can draw satisfaction from the fact that you did as well as everyone else.
 But of course, it cuts both ways: everyone else did just as well as you.